jweiming/graalvm-micronaut-polyglot/README.md

 ## Accessing Workshop Infrastructure

+##### Prerequisites

+For this workshop, you need a laptop (e.g. windows, mac os, linux) with the following
+- SSH client, or
+- VNC client

+##### Cloud Developer Instance

-For the workshop, a cloud compute instance ([Oracle Cloud Developer Image](https://cloudmarketplace.oracle.com/marketplace/en_US/listing/54030984)) is provisioned and you should be able to access it and use it for the duration of the workshop.
+A cloud compute instance ([Oracle Cloud Developer Image](https://cloudmarketplace.oracle.com/marketplace/en_US/listing/54030984)) has been provisioned and you should be able to access it via your laptop and use it for the duration of the workshop.

+##### Access Information

 The access pack for the instances (e.g. instance details and SSH keys) are available at [link](link).

-## Lab Instructions on GraalVM
+## Lab Instructions

 Note that once you have downloaded the access pack, you should be able to access your assigned instance with SSH.
 To verify that the instance is correct, try checking the version of ```Java```as follows.